-Brain scans have revealed reduced grey matter in the brains of some people who have had a history of psychosis, which may explain effects on thought processing.12
+- Brain changes - alterations in brain structure and changes in certain chemicals are found in people who have psychosis.
+Brain scans have revealed reduced gray matter in the brains of some individuals who have had a history of psychosis, which may explain effects on thought processing.

 Symptoms of psychosis

-- Delusions - false beliefs, especially based on fear or suspicion of things that are not real.
+- Delusions - false beliefs, especially based on fear or suspicion of things that are not real

-- Disorganized thought, speech or behavior
+- Disorganized thought, speech, or behavior

-- Disordered thinking (jumping between unrelated topics, making strange connections between thoughts)
+- Disordered thinking - jumping between unrelated topics, making strange connections between thoughts

-- Catatonia (unresponsiveness).
+- Catatonia - unresponsiveness

 Depending on the cause, psychosis can come on quickly or slowly.
-The same is the case in schizophrenia, although symptoms are more likely to have a slow onset and begin with milder psychosis, which in some cases does not convert to the full disorder.4
+The same is the case in schizophrenia, although symptoms are more likely to have a slow onset and begin with milder psychosis, which in some cases does not convert to the full disorder.